Updated for 2025

 12000 Vista Del Mar, Playa Del Rey, CA

-Yes – that’s how families in Southern California sled in the winter.
-At the beach!
+Yes, it is possible to go sledding in Southern California on Christmas Day.
+Sand sledding at the beach, that is!
 Sand berms are generally constructed in November and remain until February.
 A saucer or boogie board is all you need!
 (Other sand berm locations include Manhattan Beach, Hermosa Beach, Venice Beach, and Zuma Beach.)

 Sunset Ranch Hollywood